-Though you'll mostly be using Skype through its desktop program and not its website, the program still requires the Internet to work.
-This means that you may still have some questions about how safe and secure Skype really is.
-In this article, we'll discuss a few ways that Skype maintains its own security, as well as what you can do to keep your personal information private while using Skype.
+If you've read our primer on how Skype works, you know that you'll mostly be using Skype not through its website, but through its desktop program or mobile application.
+However, these still make use of the Internet in order to work, so you may have some questions about how safe and secure it really is.
+In this article, we'll discuss a few things that Skype does to help its users stay safe, private, and secure.
+We'll also outline a few things that you can do to maintain your safety and privacy while using Skype.

-This one's kind of obvious, but we think it's worth mentioning anyway.
+The most basic way to stay safe on Skype is to lock your account with a strong password, so that nobody else can access your account and use Skype while pretending to be you.
 Use a password that is of significant length and consists of a combination of at least two of letters, numbers, and/or symbols.
 Also make it something that you'll remember, but not easily guessable.
-For example, "baseball" is not a good password. "b@$e8a77" is a significantly better password.
+For example, "baseball" is not a good password, but "[email protected]$e8a77" is a significantly better password.

-Be selective about what profile information you share
+2. Be selective about what information you share on your profile.

-Adjust your privacy settings to determine who can contact you or send you information
+3. Adjust your privacy settings to determine who can contact you on Skype, and how.

-You can also prevent Skype from showing your online status if you have your Skype information posted on the web somewhere, and you can disable "cookies" and "targeted advertising" (and delete the former) to stop Skype from snooping on how you use the program in order to suggest doing things that you may not want to do, or sell you things that you may not want.
+You can also prevent Skype from showing your online status if you have your Skype information posted on the web somewhere, and you can disable "cookies" and "targeted advertising" (and delete the former) to stop the program from snooping on how you use the program in order to suggest doing things that you may not want to do, or to try to sell you things that you may not want.

-Manage settings that let Skype do things automatically
+4. Manage settings that let Skype do things automatically.

 First, under the Calls category and Call Settings sub-category of your "Settings" page, click Show Advanced Options, and disable the options to accept calls automatically and/or to automatically start a video chat (if possible) when you accept a call.
 This lets you control these things manually, so you can block a call or keep your camera off to hide who you are if you think you're being contacted by someone suspicious.